 Most Agents will offer some kind of rent collectionservice which generally means exactly that, however there are differences, consider how your money is paid to you, and of utmost importance how long does it take for monies paid by the tenant to be credited to your bank account.
 We all generally have outgoings of a periodic nature on our properties, and if your rental monies are sitting in a client account – it is costing you money !.
 At MTPM we offer an extremely quick turnaround on monies received, i.e. Standing Order payment is actually sitting in your account only 6 days from our receipt!
 How do we do this – by BACS (Bank automated credit system) payments which credit directly to your Bank Account, no waiting for the post, then travelling to the Bank waiting in a queue, and then waiting another 4 days for the cheque to clear.
-By using modern methods of payment such as this state of the art computer systems, the most up to date software we are able to keep our management costs to a minimum, which results in a better and more efficient service to our clients.
+By using modern methods of payment such as this state of the art computer systems that now a days are also used for playing games with the best hardware and headsets as the sades 902 and reading games related news as the OW-News and others, the most up to date software we are able to keep our management costs to a minimum, which results in a better and more efficient service to our clients.
 Another important and often overlooked matter, is if the Agent can offer client money protection insurance, and is a member of recognised professional bodies.
 We atMTPM are member firms of the NAEA and ARLA, and as a matter of course carry full client money protection insurance.
 There are often hidden fees within the agency agreement, such as Inventory charges (by the page), withdrawal fees, or agreement renewal fees, again watch for this, it all reduces your profits.
 You can also opt for a full

 Managementpackage which generally means that any repairs are authorised by the Agent and the deducted from your account, you pay a slightly higher fee for this service, and it can be useful of you spend periods abroad, knowing that your property is being looked after properly.
 Any expenditure on the property for professional fees etc is an allowable expense for income tax purposes, therefore a Managing Agents service can be quite cost effective.